Search

 1. Season the shrimp:

-- In a bowl, add the deveined shrimp and season them with salt and white pepper.
-Mix together.
+• In a bowl, add the shrimp and season with salt and white pepper.
+Mix and set aside.

 2. Make the sauce:

-In a bowl, mix together the white pepper, soy sauce, and oyster sauce.
+• In a small bowl, whisk together the white pepper, soy sauce, and oyster sauce.
+Set aside.

 3. Stir-fry:

-- In a wok over high heat, add 1 tablespoon of oil and the shrimp.
-Stir fry until pink for about 30 seconds.
-Remove.
+• In a wok over high heat, add 1 tablespoon of oil.
+Add the shrimp and stir-fry until pink, about 30 seconds.
+Remove and set aside.

 4 thoughts on “10-Min Shrimp Fried Rice Recipe”